spring25/phpvirtualbox-6.1-docker/README.md

 This is a fork of [clue/phpvirtualbox](https://hub.docker.com/r/clue/phpvirtualbox/), because it is not very up to date and there are no further configuration options.

-It is a further fork of  [jazzdd86/phpvirtualbox](https://hub.docker.com/r/jazzdd86/phpvirtualbox/), because I wanted to get it working with Virtualbox 6.1
+It is a further fork of  [jazzdd86/phpvirtualbox](https://hub.docker.com/r/jazzdd86/phpvirtualbox/), because I wanted to get it working with Virtualbox 6.1.
+It thus uses the active development branch of phpvirtualbox.

 ## phpVirtualBox